The Engineering ToolBox Web Google

 Sponsored Links

-A capacitor is a device capable to store electrical energy.
+A capacitor is a device used to store electrical energy.

 capacitor

-The plates of the capacitor is charged and there is an electric field between them.
+The plates of a capacitor is charged and there is an electric field between them.
 The capacitor will be discharged if the plates are connected together through a resistor.

 Charge of a Capacitor